-Clowns Without Borders is partnering with Médecins Sans Frontières-France (MSF-France) for a special project in Haiti.
-In addition to performing in hospitals, CWB will be leading “Find Your Funny” workshops for MSF staff.
+Clowns Without Borders partnered with Médecins Sans Frontières-France (MSF-France) for a special project in Haiti.
+In addition to performing in hospitals, CWB led “Find Your Funny” workshops for MSF staff.

 Both MSF and CWB have long histories in Haiti.
 CWB first toured Haiti after Hurricane Jeanne in 2004.
 Haiti experiences annual damage during hurricane season, which has a ripple effect on the nation.
 MSF has provided disaster-response care and ongoing support to the Haitian medical infrastructure for the past 19 years.
-After Hurricane Matthew (2016) MSF responded to strikes at public hospitals, set up cholera treatment centers, and brought medical supplies to towns that had been cut off.
-CWB will be working with MSF in Port-Au-Prince, with a focus on MSF’s centers for pediatric burns and gender-based crimes.
+After Hurricane Matthew in 2016, MSF responded to strikes at public hospitals, set up cholera treatment centers, and brought medical supplies to towns that had been cut off.
+On this tour, CWB worked with MSF in Port-Au-Prince, with a focus on MSF’s centers for pediatric burns and gender-based crimes.

-Aid workers and health care providers are impacted by Secondary Trauma Exposure, which can lead to compassion fatigue and burnout.
-CWB’s “Find Your Funny” workshops address how these professionals can use laughter to alleviate the stress of their jobs and have a compassionate response.
-The project objective is not only to bring levity to patients, but also share tools with care-providers so that they too can spark moments of joy for themselves, each other, and their patients.
+Aid workers and health care providers are impacted by secondary trauma, which can lead to compassion fatigue and burnout.
+CWB’s “Find Your Funny” workshops addressed how these professionals can use laughter to alleviate the stress of their jobs and spark moments of joy for themselves, each other, and their patients.

 For more information about MSF’s work in Haiti, look here.